esphome/esphome-docs/components/output/sigma_delta.rst

 being constrained by a calculation timeframe (=period).

-So instead of having to define a ``period`` where the width of the pulse determines the output level, here you choose an ``update_interval`` which acts lile a clock signal from where the pulse density determines the output level.
+So instead of having to define a ``period`` where the width of the pulse determines the output level, here you choose an ``update_interval`` which acts like a clock signal from where the pulse density determines the output level.

 This component can be used as a drop-in replacement for :doc:`/components/output/slow_pwm` by changing the ``platform`` to ``sigma_delta_output`` and changing ``period`` to ``update_interval`` (you usually want to set the *sigma-delta*'s